noisyboiler/wampy/README.rst

 - Remote Procedure Calls over websockets
 - Publish and Subscribe over websockets
 - Client Authentication
-- TLS
+- Transport Layer Security
-- Pytest fixtures
+- Pytest fixtures to use when testing your projects
 - nameko_ integration with nameko_wamp_

 Quickstart: wampy from the command line